InfoCaption

 Effects

-• Our support staff is more motivated.
-Read more in this article: Motivated Support Staff Creates Satisfied Customers - A Good Circle
+• More motivated support workers (more on that in this article: Motivated Support Staff Creates Satisfied Customers - A Good Circle

 • We are receiving positive feedback from our customers.
 That our response time is quick and that our personnel Is very helpful, for example.